 Do we see God’s hand and provision in the natural processes of our world?

-The psalmist transitions from recounting how God provides clouds, rain, grass, and food for animals reflecting on what God doesn’t value and what He does.
+The psalmist transitions from recounting how God provides clouds, rain, grass, and food for animals to reflecting on what God doesn’t value and what He does.
 The might of horses and the swiftness of men spoke of military prowess within the ancient world.
 Strong cavalry and swift soldiers were essential for national defense and conquest.
 Nations looked to these as a source of their might, what made them great.

 But military power, strong horses, and swift soldiers did not impress God.
 The one who covers the heavens with clouds, sends rain on the earth, makes the mountains sprout grass, and cares for birds and beasts does not value the things that nations prize and delight in.
 Rather, He values those who fear Him, who wait for His faithful love.

 We tend to value different things than God does.
 It’s not our power and prowess that delights God.
-It’s our fear of Him.
+It’s our fear and awe of Him.
 In constructing verse 11, the psalmist defines those who fear God as those who wait for His faithfulness.

 Do we have the patience to wait for God’s faithful love?

 Even as followers of God, we often find ourselves enamored with the things our world delights in, but it shouldn’t be so.
 God values things differently than we do.
 The things we value should reflect His values.